-1 11011 T 0 0 1
+1 101 T !! (: 1 1: C .1

-Objects of the Issue / Purpose Issue" (including for the
+Objects of the Issue / Purpose c - Issue" (including for the

-for which there is requirement allocation of funds towar ds each sub-purpose) of t he Prospectus.
+for which there is requirement of funds allocation of funds towar ds each sub-purpose) of t he Prospectus.

-of funds Diagon refer the Costion mamad "Objects of the Issue" (including for the
+Details of utilisation of the Diagon refer the Castion normal "Objects of the Isous" (including for the

-Details of utilisation of the
+Issue" (including for the

-proceeds allocation of funds towar us each sub-purpose) of t ne Prospectus.
+proceeds allocation of funds towar us each sub-purpose) or t ne Prospectus.

-Coupon / Interest Rate The coupon / interest rate applicable on the NCDs ie ac followe:
+Coupon / Interest Rate The coupon / interest rate applicable on the NCDs is as follows:

-Coupon/ interest Rate Series I Series II Series III
+Coupon / Interest Kate Series I Series II Series III

 10.15% (Ten decimal 10.35% (Ten decimal 10.50% (Ten decimal

 One Five percent) per Three Five percent) Five Zero percent) per

 annum compounded per annum annum compounded

-Quarterly (10.53% compounded monthly (11.01%
+Quarterly (10.52% compounded monthly (11.01%

 (Ten decimal Five Quarterly (10.74% (Eleven decimal Zero

 Three percent) XIRR) (Ten decimal Seven One percent) XIRR)

-Four percent) XIRR)
+1 / / Four percent) XIRR) 1 , , ,

-Step Up/Step Down Coupon N.A.
+Step Up/Step Down Coupon N.A. · · · · · · ·

 Rate

 Coupon/Interest Payment Series I Series II Series III

 Frequency Quarterly Quarterly Monthly

-Coupon / Interest payment yment dates shall be set o out under Annexure I of the
+Coupon / Interest payment out under Annexure I of the

-dates Prospectus.
+dates Prospectus. ·)

 (Cumulative / non cumulative, NA

-in case of dividend) F' 1
+in case of dividend)

 Coupon Type (Fixed, floating Fixed

-or other structure) Coupon Reset Process NA
+or other structure)

+Coupon Reset Process NA

-(including rates, spread, INA
+(including rates, spread,

 effective date, interest rate cap

 and floor etc).

-Day Count Basis Interest and all other char rges shall accrue based or an actual/actual
+Day Count Basis Interest and all other char rges shall accrue based or n an actual/actual

 (Actual/Actual) basis.

-Interest on application money (a) Interest at 15% per annum, subject to deduction of tax at source in
+Interest on application money duction of tax at source in

 e paid by the Issuer on the

-Application Money to the Applicants from the date of receipt of such
+n the date of receipt of such

-Application Money up to 1 (one) day prior to the Deemed Date of

-Allotment for all valid applications, within 2 (two) Business Days
+ior to the Deemed Date of hin 2 (two) Business Days

-from the Deemed Date of Allotment.
-Where pay-in date of the Application Money and the Deemed Date of Allotment are the same,
+Where pay-in date of the

+of Allotment are the same,

-pplication Money will be been refunded, the interest
+pplication Money will be

+been refunded, the interest

-with the refunded amount
+g with the refunded amount

 escribed in the Application

-ch as (but not limited to)
+Form by electro onic mode of transfer su ich as (but not limited to)

-RTGS/NEFT/di
+RTGS/NEFT/di rect credit.

-(c) Where an Appli cant is allotted a lesser n umber of Debentures than
+number of Debentures than

-oplication will be refunded
+pplication will be refunded

 e Applicant as described in

 on the refunded money by

-of transfer like RTGS/NE e sent to every successful EFT/direct credit.
+EFT/direct credit.
 Details of

+Defeelt interest f e sent to every successful

-Default interest rate terest at 2% (two percent)
+Default interest rate the Outstanding Principal

-Doraum microst rate the Outstanding Principal
+the Outstanding Principal

-nent Default, from the date

-itil the Payment Default is
+nent Default, from the date ntil the Payment Default is

 Obligations are repaid (w

-penture Trust Deed and the
+benture Trust Deed and the

 fied that where an Event of

-s, the Company shall pay
+rs, the Company shall pay

+rcent) per annum on the

-interest on the Debe entures at 2% (two per rcent) per annum on the
+L interest on the Deb per unium on the